 The coverage parameters of bonds can also be variable.
 A company can choose to protect itself from the potential acts of a single employee, or it can use a blanket employee bond to be protected against the acts of anyone employed by the company.
-In other cases, the bond would not cover any specific person, but it would cover the position itself, and thus any employee who happened to hold that position at a given moment in time.
+In other cases, the bond would not cover any specific person, but it would cover the position itself, and thus an employee who happened to hold that position at a given moment in time.

 For instance, the accountant bond mentioned above might be issued not for the individual accountant, but for any person who happened to work in that position for a company.
 Generally speaking, the kinds of bonds which a company chooses to protect itself with, will be whatever best fits the needs of the company, and where it is most vulnerable to any type of damage.

-Some situations call for an individual to purchase a bond which protects his company (himself) against any kind of damage which might be caused to a client’s property during work being undertaken.
+Some situations call for an individual to purchase a bond that protects his company (himself) against any kind of damage which might be caused to a client’s property during work being undertaken.
 One example of this might be when a plumber who is self-employed purchases a bond which protects his plumbing business in the event that any damage is caused to the house of someone he does work for.
-If damage is done, then a claim can be filed, and the business will stay protected against having to pay that entire amount.
+If the damage is done, then a claim can be filed, and the business will stay protected against having to pay that entire amount.
 [How much of a bond do I pay?]